DevQtie/glamgear-admin-blazor/README.md

 ## Important note: Always utilize the Bootstrap v5.3.3 as it is already embedded to the project structure, and it should be used properly.

+## 1.13.0.0-alpha

+- Product description with What You See Is What You Get (WYSIWYG) editor.
+- Product images functionable with validation.
+- Promo tags searchable and functionable with validation.
+- Stock range validation.
+- Original and discounted price range validation.
+- Product validation and character input counter.
+- Review/Edit product first phase.

 ## 1.12.3.1-alpha

 - Added revision to avoid confusion.